Sex offenders living near Summerville neighborhood have residents worried

 Within two miles of that address, there are 61 sex offenders.

-Neighbors involved in the home owners association board said the community is having a meeting at 7 p.m.
+Neighbors involved in the HOA board said the community is having a meeting at 7 p.m.
 Wednesday night inside the clubhouse.

 Copyright 2019 WCSC.
 All rights reserved.